woz-u/DS-Student-Resources/DS101-Basic-Statistics/DS101-Syllabus.md

 Upon successful completion of this program, students will be able to:

 1. Use probability rules and Bayes' Theorem
-2. Explain the difference between continuous and categorical variables
+2. Explain the differences between continuous and categorical variables
 3. Use common descriptive statistics for both populations and samples
 4. Use common distributions including Uniform, Normal, z-distribution, t-distribution, F-distribution, Poisson, and Weibull
 5. Use the Central Limit Theorem